Daishen Nix: NBA G League Ignite (2021)

-Houston Rockets (2021–present)
+Houston Rockets / Rio Grande Valley Vipers (2021–2023)

 After going undrafted in the 2021 NBA draft, Nix joined the Philadelphia 76ers for the 2021 NBA Summer League.
 On August 25, 2021, he signed with the Houston Rockets and on October 16, they turned his deal into a two-way contract.
 Under the terms of the deal, he split time between the Rockets and their NBA G League affiliate, the Rio Grande Valley Vipers.

 On February 15, 2022, the Rockets converted Nix's contract into a standard deal.

+On June 29, 2023, Nix was waived by the Rockets.

+Minnesota Timberwolves / Iowa Wolves (2023–2025)

+On September 28, 2023, Nix signed with the Minnesota Timberwolves and on October 20, his deal was converted into a two-way contract.

+On July 11, 2024, Nix signed another two-way contract with the Timberwolves.
+On January 3, 2025, Nix was waived by Minnesota.

+Second stint with Rio Grande Valley (2025)

+On January 11, 2025, Nix joined the Rio Grande Valley Vipers.

+On February 8, 2025, Nix signed a 10-day contract with the Sacramento Kings, but never appeared in a game for the team.
+He returned to the Vipers following the end of his 10-day contract with the Kings.